Curriculum (Year 1 to 6)

 We use the P4C approach in our teaching as a tool to enhance speaking and listening skills and to encourage reasoning and critical thinking as well as enquiry and elaboration of ideas.
 P4C fosters a collaborative approach to spoken enquiry which enables our children to participate in discussions and value everyone’s opinions in a respectful and safe environment.

-The focus of our digital strategy therefore takes into account how lessons are most effective and aims to put in place the means and support that enable our teachers to use technology, when it is possible and appropriate, in order to enhance the quality of teaching and learning.
-To this aim, our staff received tablet device at the end of the 2017 Summer term, ahead of a school-wide roll out of tablets in 2018/19.
+The focus of our digital strategy takes into account how lessons are most effective and aims to put in place the means and support that enable our teachers to use technology, when it is possible and appropriate, in order to enhance the quality of teaching and learning.
+All pupils, from Reception to Year 13 are provided with a school iPad for the duration of their studies at Embley.

 We are particularly keen to respond to the needs of our Prep School children as they approach adolescence and make the transition to the next stage of their school life.
 As prefects, house captains or ambassadors, our senior Prep School children have the opportunity to demonstrate their increasing maturity by taking a leading role in the daily running of the school.